This post may contain affiliate links.

 Now that we know that squash rackets do come in different sizes, how do they differ?
 Let’s look at the size of the racket head as well as the length of the racket.

-As I discussed the optimal racket weight in this articleOpens in a new tab., I concluded the following: There is no ‘one-size-fits-all’ when it comes to racket weight.
+As I discussed the optimal racket weight in this article, I concluded the following: There is no ‘one-size-fits-all’ when it comes to racket weight.
 However, the conclusion here is very similar: There is no ‘one-head-size-fits-all’ when it comes to racket head size.

 There is no ‘one-head-size-fits-all’ when it comes to racket head size.